The Vagabond of Limbo

-The Vagabond of Limbo (French: Le Vagabond des Limbes) is a French science-fiction comic book series written by Christian Godard and illustrated by Julio Ribera, and published by Dargaud.
+The Vagabond of Limbo (French: Le Vagabond des Limbes) is a French science fiction comic book series written by Christian Godard and illustrated by Julio Ribera, and published by Dargaud.
 It ran between 1975 and 2003.

-Concept

-It follows the adventures of Axel Moonshine, once known as "The Great Conciliator", and his companion Musky, child of the Prince of the Eternauts.
+The series follows the adventures of Axel Moonshine, once known as "The Great Conciliator", and his companion Musky, child of the Prince of the Eternauts.
 Banished from his world for breaking the Thirteenth Commandment ("thou shalt not cross the threshold of sleep"), Axel roams the universe, searching for the woman he met in his dreams, Chimera, who seems to be trapped in a world resembling ours.
 Axel Moonshine sees Musky as a boy, but in fact, she is a girl in her puberty, and he does not seem to realize she is attracted to him.
 Musky does not grow up until she decides to age for the one who she fell in love with.
 It is suggested that Chimeer is Musky as an adult woman.